 Yes.
 Say no more really.
-Rip Roaring Rocket will almost pull your face off it’s that fast!
+Rip Ride Rocket will almost pull your face off it’s that fast!
 Transformers will make you smile so much, it’s so interactive.
 Simpsons might give you motion sickness so be careful with that one.
 A personal favourite is Spiderman, that ride has such cool theming.
 I love the Tonight Show with Jimmy Fallon so I think that elevates the ride experience for me.
 My personal favourite moment is when Tariq from The Roots raps the safety instructions.
 Now in 2023 we also have Hagrids and Velocicoaster so there is lots of crazy fast rides.
 Make a note though, if you have a youngster under 42 inches tall they won’t be able to ride the more crazy rides.

 If you can find Diagon Alley it is well worth a visit.
 I won’t go into too much detail here as it’s worthy of its own post but needless to say, if you’re a Harry Potter fan, it will completely blow you away.
 Make sure you pay a visit and look for the Dragon!

 Now, this ride is a real classic.
 From the Egyptian Zombies outside the attraction to the theming inside it’s done so well.
 The ride itself is pretty scary too.
 It was recently refurbished but the queue area is as dark and scary as ever.
 I’m always surprised at how fast this old coaster goes.

 This new(ish) ride opened in 2017 and is very different.
 The queueing for the ride is as important as the ride itself which, to be honest, is pretty standard.
 We love Jimmy Fallon though so the queue for the ride was the best bit.
 I was a bit gutted that you couldn’t buy a Roots T-shirt in the gift shop though.

 No Universal Studios advice would be complete without a mention of the gift shops.
 Like Disney, each ride has its own gift shop where you can buy gifts.
 And near the entrance, there is a huge Universal shop selling every t-shirt and merchandise imaginable.